Kaushika21500112/EIGENVALUES-AND-EIGENVECTORS/README.md

 ### Step 3:
 Using the np.linalg.eig(), we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
 ### Step 4:
-Print both the resultant values usinf .format() and end the program.
+Print both the resultant values using .format() and end the program.

 ## Program:
 ~~~